-The shape and function of a product can best be evaluated with something tangible to physically hold in your hands and try.
+The shape and function of a product can best be evaluated with something tangible to physically hold in your hands.
 How does it look and feel compared to the 3D CAD on a computer screen?
 It’s always an eye-opener when you have a prototype to try.

 “It fits tighter (or looser) with that part.
 Let’s fix that.”

 Prototyping has become more complex, but it has also become better and faster over time.
 But as with anything, the devil is in the details – and we are always sweating over those.
 We have years of experience in making prototypes for many different markets, including medical, consumer, food service, sanitation, water treatment, plumbing, outdoor sports, wearables, soft goods, automotive, and more.

 Selecting the Right Prototyping Method

 So you’re ready and eager to test out your idea and create a prototype.
 Now what?
 Depending upon the needs the prototype must fulfill, there are a variety of different methods from which to choose.
 We evaluate different criteria such as fidelity, speed, materials, structural integrity and cost in order to choose a prototyping method that suits our client’s needs.

 When it comes to high levels of intricate detail, three-dimensional printing techniques are often chosen such as FDM (fused deposition modeling), SLA (stereolithography apparatus) , SLS (selective laser sintering), Objet and various forms of CNC (computer numerical control).
 Other prototyping methods include hand fabrication such as lathing, milling and carving as well as thermoforming and creating silicone or urethane molds.
 Rest assured that no matter what process your prototype may entail, we’ll find a way to get it done.